 BOSTON -- Zerto is going back in the future.

-Through its new Elastic Journal, Zerto will eventually enable the recovery of data going back years, the Boston-based vendor said at its ZertoCON user conference on Tuesday.
+Through its Elastic Journal, Zerto will eventually enable the recovery of data going back years, the Boston-based vendor said at its ZertoCON user conference on Tuesday.
 The backup feature, due next year, will be part of what Zerto is branding its IT Resilience Platform that aims to be an all-in-one data protection, recovery and cloud mobility product.

 The enhanced Zerto journaling merges granular journal technology with long-term repositories to provide continuous recovery points across data, files or virtual machines.
-Zerto pitched it as a new way to do backups.
+Zerto pitched it as a way to do backups.

 "Periodic backups are a thing of the past," said Rob Strechay, Zerto's senior vice president of product.
 "Continuous, journal-based protection is the future."

 "We believe in changing the way backup is done," Kedem said.
 "You need a continuous backup."

 'A better way' for backup